pilaf/webliero-faq/README.md

 * The random map generator uses a different (improved) terrain generation algorithm
 * Maps can be mirrored to allow double the play area
 * WebLiero supports maps in any size, not just the 504&times;350 size supported by classic Liero
-* WebLiero implements classic deathmatch, and 3 additional new game modes: hold the flag, last man standing and team deathmatch.
+* WebLiero implements classic deathmatch and 3 additional new game modes: hold the flag, last man standing and team deathmatch.
 On the other hand, WebLiero doesn't yet implement game of tag and capture the flag game modes (both available in classic Liero)
 * *(this list is incomplete and/or outdated, help me complete it by opening an issue)*

 ### Does WebLiero support loading custom Liero maps?